 Gmail Yahoo Mail Forensic

-Data Recovery, although is a wide arena has become a line of requirement for investigators as it help in restoring and filtering emails without damage to its integrity.
-Tools that are available for email forensics do deploy algorithms for recovery so that all stages of eDiscovery are carried out successfully.
+Data Recovery, although is a wide area has become a line of the requirement for investigators as it helps in restoring and filtering emails without damage to its integrity.
+Tools that are available for email forensics do deploy algorithms for recovery so that all stages of e-discovery are carried out successfully.

 – Messages sent from corporate accounts to personal addresses, the media, or competing companies

 – Messages containing encrypted zip files as attachments.

 • Use IP address geo-positioning, mobile phone call records, and GPS data embedded in photos to plot locations on a map.

 • Reconstruct email conversations, text messages, and online chats from multiple sources so an investigator can read them in the order sent between individuals.

 • Apply skin-tone analysis to quickly identify inappropriate images and trace their origin.

 • Identify duplicate and near-duplicate documents, investigators can act on them more intelligently, either setting them aside or targeting them for deeper analysis.